assadnavi/assadnavi.github.io/_posts/2023-09-22-interview-preparation-smallest-element-of-an-array.md

 ---
 layout: post
-title:  "Interview Preparation #2 | How to find the smallest element of an array ?"
+title:  "#2 Interview Preparation | How to find the smallest element of an array ?"
 date:   2023-09-22 00:00:00 +0000
 published: true
 ---